Ray Searage

-Raymond Mark Searage (born May 1, 1955) is an American professional baseball relief pitcher and coach.
+Raymond Mark Searage (born May 1, 1955) is an American former professional baseball relief pitcher and coach.
 Searage played in Major League Baseball (MLB) for the New York Mets (1981), Milwaukee Brewers (1984–1986), Chicago White Sox (1986–1987), and Los Angeles Dodgers (1989–1990).
 He was also the pitching coach for the Pittsburgh Pirates from 2010 through 2019.

 Playing career

 Searage is from Deer Park, New York.
 He graduated from Deer Park High School in 1973, and then attended Suffolk Community College for one year, before he transferred to West Liberty State College, where he played college baseball for the West Liberty Hilltoppers in the National Association of Intercollegiate Athletics.

 The St. Louis Cardinals selected Searage in the 22nd round of the 1976 Major League Baseball draft.
 In December 1979, the Cardinals traded Searage to the New York Mets for Jody Davis.
 He made his MLB debut with the Mets on June 11, 1981, just hours before the start of the 1981 MLB strike.
 In his brief tenure with the Mets in 1981, he had a 1–0 win–loss record and a 3.65 earned run average across 26 games played.
 He also went 1-for-1 in his only at bat, making him the only Met in history to have a 100% winning percentage and a 1.000 batting average.

 In January 1982, the Mets traded Searage to the Cleveland Indians for Tom Veryzer.
 He spent two years in the minor leagues for the Cleveland organization before he signed with the Milwaukee Brewers after the 1983 season.

 While with the Brewers, Searage had a streak of 28 consecutive scoreless innings pitched from 1984 to 1985, which tied a team record.
 He struggled in 1985, and was demoted to the minor leagues on June 14.
 The Brewers recalled him in August.
 He began the 1986 season with Milwaukee, but again struggled and was sent to the minor leagues, before being recalled in June.
 In July 1986, the Brewers traded Searage to the Chicago White Sox for Al Jones and Tom Hartley.
 Searage signed with the Los Angeles Dodgers in April 1988.
 After spending the 1988 season in the minor leagues, he made the Dodgers' major league team in 1989.
 After pitching for the Dodgers in 1990, Searage finished his playing career with the Scranton/Wilkes-Barre Red Barons in 1991 and the Edmonton Trappers in 1992.

 In seven major league seasons, Searage had an 11–13 win–loss record with a 3.50 ERA.
 He appeared in 254 games, pitched 287 2/3 innings, finished 101 games, and garnered 11 saves.
 Searage allowed 267 hits, 120 runs, 112 earned runs, 22 home runs, 137 walks (23 intentional), 193 strikeouts, hit three batters, made 14 wild pitches, faced 1,242 batters, and balked twice.